Military call sign: United Kingdom military

 Tactical voice communications ("combat net radio") use a system of call signs of the form letter-digit-digit.
 Within a standard infantry battalion these characters represent companies, platoons and sections respectively, so that 3 Section, 1 Platoon of B Company might be F13.
 In addition, a suffix following the initial call sign can denote a specific individual or grouping within the designated call sign, so F13C would be the Charlie fire team.
 Unused suffixes can be used for other call signs that do not fall into the standard call sign matrix, for example the unused 33A call sign is used to refer to the Company Sergeant Major.

 The letter part of the call sign is not the company's letter (B vs F in the above example).
 Instead, letter designations are randomly assigned using BATCO sheets, and appear on CEIs (communication electronic instructions), and change along with the BATCO codes every 24 hours.
 This, together with frequency changes and voice procedure aimed at making every unit sound the same, protects the military against simple traffic analysis and eavesdropping.
 Other radio users, like B20, do not fit into the standard battalion model but are also assigned a call sign for protection.

 The controller of each net has the call sign 0 ("zero").
-There may also be a second controller - either a backup station or a commander who has delegated communication tasks to a signaller but may occasionally wish to speak in person - using the call sign 0A ("zero alpha").
+There may also be a second controller – either a backup station or a commander who has delegated communication tasks to a signaller but may occasionally wish to speak in person – using the call sign 0A ("zero alpha").

 Pre-BATCO systems used a series of appointment titles to identify users and individuals, "Sunray", for instance, referring to the appropriate leader.
 Most appointment titles are no longer used by the British Army, but titles such as "Sunray" and "Sunray Minor" are still used; appointment titles also continue to be taught during Community Cadet Forces communications training.
-Several other Commonwealth militaries and cadet forces used or continue to use appointment titles, including those of Australia, Canada, New Zealand, Rhodesia (now Zimbabwe), and Sierra Leone, with some usage by the United States military and various NATO countries also occurring due to a list of appointment titles being included in ACP 125; Commonwealth and ACP 125 appointment titles have a high degree of commonality with those used in British service, though differences, additions, and subtractions can be found (the British themselves used an altered version of their appointment title list during Operation Banner where certain titles had different meanings than usual or were replaced by alternative titles).
+Several other Commonwealth militaries and cadet forces used or continue to use appointment titles, including those of Australia, Canada, Ghana, New Zealand, Rhodesia (now Zimbabwe), and Sierra Leone, with some usage by the United States military and various NATO countries also occurring due to a list of appointment titles being included in ACP 125; Commonwealth and ACP 125 appointment titles have a high degree of commonality with those used in British service, though differences, additions, and subtractions can be found (the British themselves used an altered version of their appointment title list during Operation Banner where certain titles had different meanings than usual or were replaced by alternative titles).
 Where there is continued usage of appointment titles, they are usually regarded as only giving a low grade of security cover, with ACP 125 deeming them to be unclassified.